What is customer engagement?

-Customers might engage with your business at different levels.
+Your target audience might engage with your business at different levels.
 For some, it happens at the product level (for example, a new car buyer joining a Mustang owners group on Facebook).
 For others, it’s at the level of the brand.
 (Apple enthusiasts may be able to relate to this).

-Engagement may be quite abstract – expressing a preference for Visa or Mastercard, for example – or highly specific, such as patronizing a particular store branch in their region because it’s better managed and more welcoming than others.
+Engagement may be quite abstract – expressing a preference for Visa or Mastercard, for example – or highly specific, such as visiting a particular store branch in their region because it’s better managed and more welcoming than others.

 It’s online and offline

 Your customer engagement strategies will also vary on and offline, depending on the kind of offering a business provides.
 In a traditional model, where sales are discrete events and products and services are used away from the point of sale, engagement may not happen at all.
 In a situation where products and services may be supplied and consumed online, engagement with the brand happens as a matter of course.

 It may in some cases be indivisible from the product or service itself.
 In these cases, the question is not whether or not the customer engages but how meaningful those engaged moments are.